salcedoe/MtMdocs/docs/reference/courseFunctions.md

 ### mmSetUnitDataFolder

-Sets the current folder to the indicated unit data folder from the [MtMdata Shared Folder] (https://drive.mathworks.com/sharing/36f2e302-384d-4c4e-aa98-8e853c1051c0)(Must be at root level of MATLAB drive)
+Sets the current folder to the indicated unit data folder from the [MtMdata Shared Folder](https://drive.mathworks.com/sharing/36f2e302-384d-4c4e-aa98-8e853c1051c0) (Must be at root level of MATLAB drive)

 ```matlab
 mmSetUnitDataFolder(3) % sets folder to unit 3